U.S.-Canada trade talks grind on, but 'final' issues unresolved

 Trump said on Wednesday that he expected it to be clear whether there would be a deal to include Canada in a few days.

-Canada also wants a permanent exemption from Trump's steel and aluminum tariffs, and for Washington to eliminate the threat of U.S. auto tariffs.
+Canada also wants a permanent exemption from Trump's steel and aluminium tariffs, and for Washington to eliminate the threat of U.S. auto tariffs.

 But Freeland said the "Section 232" national security tariffs on metals were not part of the current NAFTA talks.